Frequently Asked Questions

 Q. I recently moved, how do I change my address?

 A. For your protection, all address changes must be submitted in writing.
-You can change your address in one of two ways:
+You can change your address in one of three ways:

 a) Mail or fax a letter to the Benefit Office with your new address or